joshcanhelp/josh-to-11/content/md/post/159-hiring-a-virtual-assistant.md

 Again, just nice to know, no right answer here.

 So, that’s the list. and the breakdown.
 If you have any feedback or experiences you can share, please do let me know in the comments below.
 If you’re someone that’s applying for the spot, put “**I read your post**!” in the subject line when you answer the question above and you’ll get considered before everyone.
 If you want to know a bit more about who I am you can read [about me and this company on my about page](/about).
-I’m also open to questions directly through [my contact form](/contact/ "Contact Me") or in the comments below.

 Thank you in advance!